Kamyar Kalantar-Zadeh: Career

-Kalantar-Zadeh was a professor of medicine at the David Geffen School of Medicine at UCLA and was based at the Lundquist Institute for Biomedical Innovation at Harbor–UCLA Medical Center (2000-2012), where he worked with his former mentor Joel D. Kopple and served as the founding director of the Harold Simmons Center for Chronic Disease Research and Epidemiology.
-In 2012 Kalantar-Zadeh moved to the University of California, Irvine School of Medicine as a tenured professor of medicine, pediatrics, public health, and Nursing Sciences, and chief of Nephrology, and the UC Irvine Medical Center.
+Kalantar-Zadeh is a professor of medicine at the David Geffen School of Medicine at UCLA and based at the Lundquist Institute for Biomedical Innovation at Harbor–UCLA Medical Center (2000-2012, and since 2023), where he worked with his former mentor Joel D. Kopple and served as the founding director of the Harold Simmons Center for Chronic Disease Research and Epidemiology.
+During 2012-2022 Kalantar-Zadeh was in the University of California, Irvine School of Medicine as a tenured professor of medicine, pediatrics, public health, and Nursing Sciences, and chief of Nephrology, and the UC Irvine Medical Center.
 He also serves as a part-time staff physician at Tibor-Rubin VA Medical center in Long Beach, California, under the Veterans Health Administration.
-Kalantar-Zadeh has remained an adjunct professor of epidemiology at Fielding UCLA School of Public Health.
+Kalantar-Zadeh has remained a professor of epidemiology at Fielding UCLA School of Public Health.

-Kalantar-Zadeh has authored or coauthored over 800 research articles and reviews, which have been cited over 50,000 times, giving him an h-index of >100.
-In addition, Kalantar-Zadeh is editor-in-chief of the Journal of Renal Nutrition, and an associate editor of the Journal of Cachexia, Sarcopenia and Muscle, Nephrology Dialysis Transplantation., and Clinical Nutrition, and a member of the editorial boards of the Journal of the American Society of Nephrology, Kidney International, American Journal of Kidney Diseases, Nutrients, and several other peer reviewed journals in Nephrology and Nutrition.
-Kalantar-Zadeh is the past president of the International Society of Renal Nutrition and Metabolism and the co-chair of the international steering committee of the World Kidney Day.
+Kalantar-Zadeh has authored or coauthored over 1,100 research articles and reviews, which have been cited nearly 100,000 times, giving him an h-index of >150.
+In addition, Kalantar-Zadeh was editor-in-chief of the Journal of Renal Nutrition, and is an associate editor of the Journal of Cachexia, Sarcopenia and Muscle, Clinical Journal of the American Society of Nephrology., and Clinical Nutrition, and a member of the editorial boards of the Nephrology Dialysis Transplantation, Kidney International, American Journal of Kidney Diseases, Nutrients, and several other peer reviewed journals in Nephrology and Nutrition.
+Kalantar-Zadeh is the past president of the International Society of Renal Nutrition and Metabolism and the past chair of the international steering committee of the World Kidney Day, and current president of the National Forum of the ESRD Networks, the coalition of the 18 congressionally mandated End Stage Renal Disease Program network organizations since 1978.